The Sorrow and the Pity: The Film That Shocked France

 Cast

-Sylvie LindepergSelf (archive) - director ("Le Chagrin et la Pitié")
+Sylvie LindepergSelf (archive footage) - Director ("Le Chagrin et la Pitié")

 Henry Rousso

-Sylvie LindepergSelf (archive) - director ("Le Chagrin et la Pitié")
+Sylvie LindepergSelf (archive footage) - Director ("Le Chagrin et la Pitié")

 Henry Rousso